Frimkron/hrbrt/readme.md

 the user can be directed as they traverse the document.
 (See explanation of "go-to" statements in the chapter "Choice Responses").

 Each section contains one or more *blocks* of content.
-Theses may be any combination of *text*, *instruction* or *choice* blocks (see subsequent chapters for details).
+These may be any combination of *text*, *instruction* or *choice* blocks (see subsequent chapters for details).